Moving to Japan

 - Conveniently compare international moving services in the comfort of your home

-The word Japan translated literally means “Land of the rising Sun” and is represented by the red circle on the Japanese flag.
+The word Japan translated literally means “Land of the rising Sun”.
+It’s represented by the red circle on the Japanese flag.
 Japan is an archipelago of 6852 islands.
 Japan has the world’s 10th largest population with over 127 million people.
-It has the world’s third largest economy, with much of that due to the fact that it is the second largest car maker and electronics producer in the world.
+It has the world’s third largest economy.
+Much of that due to the fact that it is the second largest car maker and electronics producer in the world.

 The climate in Japan is moderate but some parts of Japan experience very cold winters.
 Since its longitude spans six climate zones, the weather patterns vary across the country.
 Hokkaido and other parts closer to the Sea of Japan experience cold winters with heavy amounts of snow, whilst the opposite region on the western side facing the Pacific Ocean experiences a lot less snowfall in winter but they have hotter humid summers.